chaseofthejungle/bash-networking-scripts/README.md

 # bash Networking Scripts

-An assortment of shell scripts written for the bash interpreter.
+**Description:** An assortment of shell scripts written for the bash interpreter.

 | Script File Name | Summary of Script Purpose |
 | ---------- | ---------- |